 Once assessment is complete, JSP is available to support implementation.
 We have found that sustainable implementation is both a science and an art.
 Although we use a vast body of scientific evidence on successful implementation, we also draw on our collective experience.
 We work closely with our clients to develop a plan for overcoming obstacles to successful implementation of new work approaches.
 Then we ensure that each element of the implementation plan—policy development, training, quality assurance, and measurement of impacts—is put into practice thoughtfully.
 Capacity building and attention to cultural change also are integral components of any reform effort, because effective implementation strategies must be sustainable.

-JSP has partnered with the Arnold Ventures (AV) to support its criminal justice reform strategy of using data, research, and analytics to enhance public safety and help systems operate fairly and cost-effectively.
-As a premier technical assistance provider, JSP delivers technical expertise, training, and data support to selected jurisdictions that are implementing the Public Safety […]
+JSP has partnered with Arnold Ventures (AV) to support its criminal justice reform strategy of using data, research, and analytics to enhance public safety and help systems operate fairly and cost-effectively.
+As a premier technical assistance provider, JSP delivers technical expertise, training, and data support to jurisdictions that are implementing the Public Safety Assessment (PSA), […]

 In 2015, The John D. and Catherine T. MacArthur Foundation announced a major initiative to change the way America thinks about and uses jails.
 Forbes Magazine has described this effort one of the top ten philanthropic initiatives directed toward social change.
 JSP has been a proud partner of the Safety and Justice Challenge since 2014. […]